slateci/slateci.github.io/_docs/cluster/manual/slate-master-node.md

 ```
 {:data-add-copy-button='true'}

-Alternatively to enable kubeconfig for a single session instead run:
+Alternatively to enable the kubeconfig for a single session execute the following:

 ```shell
 export KUBECONFIG=/etc/Kubernetes/admin.conf